CU-CommunityApps/opsworks-example/README.md

 This is an example repo that can be used directly by OpsWorks.
 It uses two auxiliary cookbooks (aws and opsworks-utils-cookbook) that are embedded in this repo as git submodules.
 It contains one custom cookbook (my-custom-cookbook) with trivial functionality that leverages the opsworks-utils-cookbook.

-The CloudFormation templates in the [cloudformation](cloudformation/) directory can be used to create both the OpsWorks stack and most of the supporting AWS resources (e.g. IAM instance profile).

 This repo is used as an example for a Cornell Software Development Special Interest Group presentation.
 See https://confluence.cornell.edu/x/pCvrF.

+## Using this repo

+The CloudFormation templates in the [cloudformation](cloudformation/) directory can be used to create both the OpsWorks stack and most of the supporting AWS resources (e.g. IAM instance profile).
+Use those templates, in order, to create an example OpsWorks Stack.

 ## Some Hints for using git